fish-quant/ComSeg/README.md

 # News

 Update with comseg 0.0.7.
-Computation if the co-expression matrix is now faster.
+Computation of the co-expression matrix is now faster.

 # Support